 If you want to gain greater clarity and to reduce the distortion between your ‘mind world’ and the real world.
 Meditation can broadly help in three ways.

-- When a method tackles one side of self-other dualism, typically self cherishing or lack of compassion, this however can only be one stage of the practice (an incredibly enjoyable and fulfilling stage).
+When a method tackles one side of self-other dualism, typically self cherishing or lack of compassion, it can only be one stage of the practice (an incredibly enjoyable and fulfilling stage).

 Meditation can allow you to gain a greater clarity of how things fit together in reality.
 If you can subtract problems linked to self-other duality from normal day to day challenges, life becomes more joyful and dynamic.